Yasmina-Reda/CS-2-Term-Project/README.md

 First input the sim duration

-Pick real time by Y, else enter any character
+Then, Pick real time by Y, else enter any character